jsadeli/solana-coin-devnet/README.md

    The token URI is normally a link to offchain metadata you want to associate with the token.

 1. To hold units of a particular token, you must create a [token account](https://solana.com/vi/docs/core/tokens#token-account).
+   A token account is required for a user to hold tokens.
+A user will have at least one token account for every type of token they own.

    ```sh
    spl-token create-account [OPTIONS] <TOKEN_ADDRESS>